howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 ### Goal of the turorial

-The goal of this tutorial is to make server able to run the following schema:
+The goal of this tutorial is to make server able to run the following schema, :

 ```graphql(nocopy)(https://github.com/howtographql/howtographql/blob/master/meta/structure.graphql)